-From Theorems~\ref{thm:3b} and \ref{thm:3c} we obtain the following results for the CKM \eqref{eqn:dsys} on complete graphs: \begin{itemize} \item The synchronized solution \eqref{eqn:dsyssol} for $v^\sigma$ with $\sigma_i=1$, $i\in[n]$, suffers a saddle-node bifurcation at $\xi=\xi_0$, i.e., $b_1=pK/\bar{\chi}^\sigma(\xi_0)$, and it turns unstable from stable there. \item In addition, it suffers a pitchfork bifurcation at $\xi=1$, i.e., $b_1=pK/\bar{\chi}^\sigma(1)$, where it changes to a synchronized solution with $\sigma_1=\sigma_n=-1$ and $\sigma_j=1$, $j\in[n-1]\setminus\{1\}$, while the two synchronized solutions with $\sigma_1=-1$, $\sigma_{n}=1$ or $\sigma_1=1$, $\sigma_{n}=-1$ and $\sigma_j=1$, $j\in[n-1]\setminus\{1\}$, are born. \end{itemize} When $n\to\infty$, the saddle-node and pitchfork bifurcations collide, since $\xi_0\to 1$ as shown in the proof of Theorem~\ref{thm:4a}.
+From Theorems~\ref{thm:3b} and \ref{thm:3c} we obtain the following results for the CKM \eqref{eqn:dsys} on complete graphs: \begin{itemize} \item The synchronized solution \eqref{eqn:dsyssol} for $v^\sigma$ with $\sigma_i=1$, $i\in[n]$, undergoes a saddle-node bifurcation at $\xi=\xi_0$, i.e., $b_1=pK/\bar{\chi}^\sigma(\xi_0)$, and it changes from stable to unstable there \item In addition, it undergoes a pitchfork bifurcation at $\xi=1$, i.e., $b_1=pK/\bar{\chi}^\sigma(1)$, where it changes to a synchronized solution with $\sigma_1=\sigma_n=-1$ and $\sigma_j=1$, $j\in[n-1]\setminus\{1\}$, while the two synchronized solutions with $\sigma_1=-1$, $\sigma_{n}=1$ or $\sigma_1=1$, $\sigma_{n}=-1$ and $\sigma_j=1$, $j\in[n-1]\setminus\{1\}$, are born. \end{itemize} As shown in the proof of Theorem~\ref{thm:4a}, we have $\xi_0\to1$ as $n\to\infty$.
+Hence, in this limit, the saddle-node and pitchfork bifurcations coalesce.
 By Theorem~\ref{thm:4a}, these four solutions converge to a single asymptotically stable solution in the sense of $L^2(I)$ in the CL \eqref{eqn:csys}.
-More generally, if $\sigma_i=1$ except for a fixed finite positive number of $i\in[n]$, then by Theorem~\ref{thm:4a}(ii) the synchronized solution \eqref{eqn:dsyssol} for $v^\sigma$ is unstable but converges to the asymptotically stable solution \eqref{eqn:csol1} in $L^2(I)$ as $n\to\infty$.
-Thus, bifurcation behavior in the CL \eqref{eqn:csys} is very subtle, compared with such finite-dimensional dynamical systems as the CKM \eqref{eqn:dsys}.
+More generally, if $\sigma_i=1$ for all but a fixed finite positive number of indices $i\in[n]$, then by Theorem~\ref{thm:4a}(ii) the synchronized solution \eqref{eqn:dsyssol} for $v^\sigma$ is unstable, but it converges in $L^2(I)$ to the asymptotically stable solution $u=U(x)+V(t)$ as $n\to\infty$.
+Thus, the bifurcation behavior of the CL \eqref{eqn:csys} is more subtle than that of finite-dimensional dynamical systems such as the CKM \eqref{eqn:dsys}.
 Such behavior was previously detected for the KM \eqref{eqn:dsys0} on complete simple graphs in \cite{Y24a}.